SamirXR/Nyx-Bot/README.md

 # Nyx-Bot

+# About Nyx-Bot
-AI Discord bot with Image Recognition/OCR Capabilities + Image Generation with SDXL
+Aritifical Intelligence Discord bot with Image Recognition/OCR Capabilities + Image Generation with SDXL

 Join [Discord Server](https://discord.gg/P9gGZaXWGR) for any Assist/Issues

+If You like My OpenSource Work you can Support : https://www.buymeacoffee.com/samir.xr

+This will be Solely used for Hosting of Bot/API and Future Improvements.

 # Prerequisites